yannick-c/yannick-couzinie.github.io/_pages/about.md

  a renewed interest in mathematical statistical physics and biophysics, and it was in a stochastic processes class by Christian Hirsch that I found a passion for probability theory.
-I then started a [Master's thesis](/theses/master-thesis) in probability theory with almost no theoretical background, but through intensive study managed to produce a thesis which also resulted in a [nice paper](/publication/2021-weakly-reinforced-polya-urns-on-countable-networks).
+I then started a [Master's thesis](/theses/master-thesis) in probability theory with a toy model inspired by biological neural networks.
+Despite having almost no theoretical background at the beginning, through intensive study, I managed to produce a thesis which also resulted in a [nice paper](/publication/2021-weakly-reinforced-polya-urns-on-countable-networks).